UnivaCorporation/urb-k8s/README.md

 Alternatively, the same Spark Pi example can be run without relying on persistent volume to keep Spark deployment but using custom executor runner with Spark run time files.

-Docker file for Spark custom executor runner [test/spark/spark-exec.dockerfile](test/spark/spark-exec.dockerfile) is based on generic [urb-executor-runner.dockerfile](urb-executor-runner.dockerfile) and uses the same `/opt` directory as root for Spark deployment.
+Docker file for Spark custom executor runner [test/spark/spark-exec.dockerfile](test/spark/spark-exec.dockerfile) is based on generic [urb-executor-runner.dockerfile](urb-executor-runner.dockerfile) and uses the same `/opt` directory as root for the Spark deployment.

 Create docker image running following commands on the host: